verhas/BLOG/exception_no_stack/ARTICLE.md

 We can be happy with this result as we immediately see that the file, which is causing the problem is `c.txt` and the fourth line is the one, which is the culprit.
 On the other hand, we cannot be happy when we want to have a look at the code that was throwing the exception.
-Some time in the future we may not remember why a line must not have zero length.
+Sometime in the future, we may not remember why a line must not have zero length.
-In that case we want to look at the code.
+In that case, we want to look at the code.
 There we will only see that an exception is caught and rethrown.
 Luckily there is the cause, but it is actually three steps till we get to the code that is the real problem at `LineWtfCounter.java:15`.

 Will anyone ever be interested in the code that is catching and rethrowing an exception?
 Maybe yes.
-Maybe no. In our case we decide that there will not be anyone interested in that code and instead of handling a long chain of exception listing the causation of the guilty we change the stack trace of the exception that we throw to that of the causing exception.
+Maybe no. In our case, we decide that there will not be anyone interested in that code and instead of handling a long chain of exception listing the causation of the guilty we change the stack trace of the exception that we throw to that of the causing exception.

 ### Version 3, setting the stack trace

-In this version we only change the code of the two exceptions: `NumberedLineEmpty` and `FileNumberedLineEmpty`.
+In this version, we only change the code of the two exceptions: `NumberedLineEmpty` and `FileNumberedLineEmpty`.
 Now they not only extend one the other and the other one `LineEmpty` but they also set their own stack trace to the value that the causing exception was holding.